jgcmarins/woovi-kyc/README.md

 The library is **storage agnostic**.
 When a user selects a file, `onFileUploaded` is called with the raw `File` object and metadata.
 You handle the upload and return the public URL.

 We recommend **Cloudflare R2** for its simplicity and zero egress fees.
-See the `worker/` directory for a ready-to-deploy Worker template.
-See [DOCS.md](./DOCS.md) for the full setup guide.
+See the [R2 Setup Guide](./R2-SETUP.md) for a step-by-step walkthrough.

 ## Documentation